OpenNebula/website/content/quick_start/understand_opennebula/cloud_architecture_and_design/cloud_architecture_design.md

 As you follow the tutorials you will learn the basic usage and operation of your cloud.
 This trial of a real cloud deployment can help you to plan for the most suitable features for performance and scalability, to get the most out of your OpenNebula cloud.

+To install a production-ready OpenNebula cloud, we recommend using [OneDeploy]({{% relref "automatic_installation_with_onedeploy" %}}), a tool for automated installation.
+With OneDeploy you can install a complete cloud by defining your desired configuration and running a few simple commands.
+The tutorials provide step-by-step instructions with complete commands for sample deployment scenarios.

 For a sequential outline of the tasks involved in designing an OpenNebula cloud, read on.

 ## Step 1.
 Install the Front-end